puppetlabs/puppet-docs/source/guides/faq.markdown

 * `$environment` --- Provided by the agent; contains the agent node's current environment.
 * `$clientcert` --- Provided by the agent; contains the agent node's certname.
+Added in Puppet 2.6.0.
 * `$clientversion` --- Provided by the agent; contains the current version of puppet agent.
 * `$module_name` --- Provided by the parser; contains the name of the module that contains the current resource's definition.
+Added in Puppet 2.6.0.
 * `$caller_module_name` --- Provided by the parser; contains the name of the module that contains the current resource's declaration.
+Added in Puppet 2.6.0.
 * `$servername` --- Provided by the puppet master; contains the master server's fully-qualified domain name.
 (Note that this information is gathered from the master server by Facter, rather than read from the config files; even if the